Originally posted on November 28, 2020 and updated on January 6, 2022.

 Transportation Throughout Walt Disney World

 Shades of Green operates its own network of busses that run throughout Disney property.
 Busses to and from the Transportation & Ticket Center run every 20 minutes, which gets you to the monorail for the Magic Kingdom and Epcot.
-Service to other locations including Hollywood Studios, Animal Kingdom, Disney Springs, and waterparks operate on an hourly schedule.
+Service to other locations including Hollywood Studios, Animal Kingdom, Disney Springs, and waterparks operate on a 30-minute schedule.
 For these locations, timing your departure is a bit more important, but there is always a cheap Uber nearby if you miss your bus.

 Many families will not need a rental car when vacationing at Walt Disney World.
 However, you may want to venture off Disney property for the day to take advantage of your free Sea World tickets, visit Universal Studios, or check out downtown Orlando.
-Shades of Green has an on-site rental car desk where you can pick up some wheels and go wherever you would like.
+Shades of Green has an on-site rental car service where you can pick up some wheels and go wherever you would like.

 Co-located with Evergreens sports pub, the arcade has a decent selection of video games, pool tables, air hockey, and foosball.